Sergei Bodrov Jr.

-Sergei Sergeyevich Bodrov (Сергей Сергеевич Бодров; December 27, 1971 – September 20, 2002), also known as Sergei Bodrov Jr., was a Russian actor who had lead roles in the films Brother, Prisoner of the Mountains, East/West and Brother 2.
+Sergei Sergeyevich Bodrov (Сергей Сергеевич Бодров; December 27, 1971 – September 20, 2002), also known as Sergei Bodrov Jr., was a Russian actor and screenwriter who had lead roles in the films Brother, Prisoner of the Mountains, East/West and Brother 2.
 He was the son of the Russian playwright, actor, director and producer Sergei Bodrov.
 He died in the Kolka–Karmadon rock ice slide at the end of the second day of shooting of his film The Messenger.

 Early life

 Childhood

 Sergei Bodrov was born on December 27, 1971, in Moscow.
 His father is a film director, Sergei Bodrov, and his mother Valentina Nikolayevna was a fine art expert.
+His father was of mixed Russian, Tatar, and Buryat ancestry, while his mother had Belarusian roots.
 Sergei Bodrov Jr. believed that "childhood is the most important and the most amazing time in life." and what you'll become happens in the first sixteen years".
 Various publications report that Bodrov wanted to become a garbageman and drive an orange car.

 Bodrov wrote about his early years and events which influenced his worldview in a "Composition on the Theme: Eight Events which Influenced Me, or How I Grew Up to Be a Good Person."

 Education

 Sergei Bodrov attended the special French-language School No. 1265.
 In December 2012, a memorial plaque was installed in the school in his memory.

-Bodrov wanted to enrol in the Gerasimov Institute of Cinematography, but his father advised him that "cinema is a passion, and if you don't feel it you should either wait for it or forget about it forever."
-Instead, in 1989 he enrolled in the art history program in the History Department of Moscow State University, graduating with Honors and remaining for postgraduate studies, although he already knew that he would not work in a museum or library.
+Bodrov wanted to enroll in the Gerasimov Institute of Cinematography, but his father advised him that "cinema is a passion, and if you don't feel it you should either wait for it or forget about it forever."
+Instead, in 1989 he enrolled in the art history program in the history department of Moscow State University, graduating with honors in 1993.
+He remained at Moscow State University for postgraduate studies, although he already knew that he would not work in a museum or library.
 In his own words, at the university, he "learned to see beauty in the simple things around us".

-After becoming an actor and television host he completed and defended (in 1998) his graduate thesis entitled "Architecture in Venetian Renaissance Painting" and received the Candidate of Sciences degree.
+After becoming an actor and television host he completed and defended his graduate thesis for his masters degree in 1998 entitled "Architecture in Venetian Renaissance Painting" and received the Candidate of Sciences degree.
 In 1991, while still a student, Bodrov studied art in Italy, where he found work as a lifeguard and earned money to support his travels around the country.
 When he was asked in an interview if his education was useful in his life, he answered: Of course.
 So you come to a city.
 What do you usually know about it?
 That there is a central square, some shops...
 And I know there is a painting in one of the museums and that you can spend the whole day in front of.
 And this day is added to your life.